getgrav/grav-learn/pages/17/08.advanced/05.multisite-setup/doc.md

     category: docs
 ---

+> [!CAUTION]
-!!
-Grav has preliminary multisite support available.
+> Grav has preliminary multisite support available.
 However, the Admin plugin still need to be updated to fully support multisite configurations.
 We will continue to work on this in subsequent releases of Grav.

 ### What is a Multisite Setup?